jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 * :code:`fc2` applies a linear transformation to :code:`spk1`: :math:`W_{j, k}^{[2]}S_{j}^{[1]}[t] \rightarrow Y_{k}^{[2]}[t]`, i.e., :code:`cur2`
 * :code:`lif2` is another spiking neuron layer, and generates output spikes :math:`S_{k}^{[2]}[t]` which are returned in the variable :code:`spk2`

-Here, :math:`i` denotes one of 784 input neurons, :math:`j` indexes one of the 1,000 neurons in the hidden layer, and :math:`:k` points to one of 10 output neurons.
+Here, :math:`i` denotes one of 784 input neurons, :math:`j` indexes one of the 1,000 neurons in the hidden layer, and :math:`k` points to one of 10 output neurons.

 The layers in :code:`def __init__(self)` are automatically created upon instantiating :code:`Net()`, as is done below: